microsoft/LinuxTracepoints-Net/Decode/README.md

 - `PerfEventFormat` class - parses a tracefs `format` file and provides access to the decoding information for tracepoint events.

-- `PerfEventSessionInfo` class - provides information about a trace decoding session such as the byte order and the clock source.

-- `PerfEventTimeSpec` struct - represents a timestamp as a `time64_t` plus nanoseconds.

 - `PerfFieldFormat` class - parses a field format string from a tracefs `format` file and provides access to the field name, type, and size.